-Two points discuss in Chapter 3 (see summary) are also relevant.
+Two points discussed in Chapter 3 (see summary) are also relevant.

 Some scholars have accused Clement of being inconsistent on this point.
 Instead, it may be evidence that Clement differentiated the Apostle and Evangelist.

-Chrysostom too knows a tradition that the Jewish war (66–70 CE) occurred “after the death of the apostles” (Hom.
+Chrysostom too knows a tradition that the Jewish war (66–70 CE) occurred “after the apostles were dead” (Hom.
 Act.
 11:19), though he also identified John the Apostle with John the Evangelist, whom he held to have still been alive later in the first century.
 It is suggested that he was either unaware or confused by these inconsistencies; it is noted that he also seems to have both affirmed and denied John’s literal martyrdom.